-The cycle definition shall be agreed by the customer and take into account at least.
+The cycle definition shall be agreed by the customer and take into account at least:

 the number of motions over the same location, and

 motion amplitude and number of reversals.

 In order to determine the lifetime to be demonstrated by test, an accumulation of cycles multiplied by their individual factors shall be used.